 HB 680 by Rep. Joe Deshotel would provide accountability and transparency around the state’s subsidized child care program.
 Despite the importance of safe and quality child care to Texas families, basic data and information about our child care system is severely lacking.
 The Texas Workforce Commission (TWC), which manages the state’s subsidized child care program, would be required to assess and report the average cost of child care and the total number of providers and children participating in the state’s quality rating system, Texas Rising Star.
 Improving child care policies this session is particularly urgent in light of the problems uncovered by the Austin American-Statesman’s investigation of child care oversight in Texas.

-SB 63 by Sen. Jane Nelson would create a Texas Mental Health Care Consortium to leverage the expertise of health-related universities to improve the quality and availability of mental health services in Texas.
+SB 10 (originally filed as SB 63) by Sen. Jane Nelson would create a Texas Mental Health Care Consortium to leverage the expertise of health-related universities to improve the quality and availability of mental health services in Texas.
 Part of the consortium’s charge would be to establish a network of comprehensive child psychiatry access centers to provide consultation services and training opportunities for pediatricians and primary care providers on a regional basis.
 The consortium would also seek to expand the use of telemedicine for identifying and assessing behavioral health needs and providing access to mental health care services.

 HB 822 by Rep. Tan Parker would support a multi-agency effort to develop a five year strategic plan to prevent and address Adverse Childhood Experiences (ACEs) among Texans.
 ACES are traumatic experiences that can affect children’s health and development for the rest of their lives, particularly if combined with other risk factors and if appropriate support or “protective factors” are not available.
 Using a public health framework, the bill directs state agencies to collaboratively analyze data, identify effective strategies to prevent and treat ACEs using existing programs, and recommend additional supports as needed, among other actions.